Biden-Xi virtual meeting to be about managing competition: US official

 In contrast, Beijing has been more coy about what it wants to discuss at the upcoming meeting.

-When asked about it at a daily briefing on Monday, foreign ministry spokesman Zhao Lijian described bilateral relations as being at "a critical crossroad".
+When asked about it at a daily briefing yesterday, foreign ministry spokesman Zhao Lijian described bilateral relations as being at "a critical crossroad".

-Chinese state media, however, have said that Taiwan will top the agenda, citing academics who believe Mr Xi will warn his US counterpart not to meddle with its domestic affairs.
+Chinese state media, however, has said that Taiwan will top the agenda, citing academics who believe Mr Xi will warn his US counterpart not to meddle with its domestic affairs.

 An editorial in the Global Times said that since US officials have described the aim of the meeting as one of responsibly managing competition, "the most critical and urgent is to defuse the explosive question concerning Taiwan, because the Taiwan Strait is the most likely flashpoint to trigger the confrontation between China and the US".

-In a phone call ahead of the Xi-Biden summit, Chinese Foreign Minister Wang Yi on Saturday warned Secretary of State Antony Blinken not to "send the wrong signals" to pro-independence forces in Taiwan.
+In a phone call ahead of the Xi-Biden summit, Chinese Foreign Minister Wang Yi last Saturday warned Secretary of State Antony Blinken not to "send the wrong signals" to pro-independence forces in Taiwan.

+The Chinese will not want a military conflict with the US, and the only possible scenario that could happen would be if it was related to Taiwan, said Prof Hoo.

+"I think Xi would want some form of assurance from Biden himself that the US will still stick to its longstanding one-China policy.